 What happened to Huarong?

-Here’s a quick recap of everything we know so far: China Huarong Asset Management Co., or just Huarong, is a state-run distressed asset management company that was founded to help the Chinese economy.it
+- Here’s a quick recap of everything we know so far: China Huarong Asset Management Co., or just Huarong, is a state-run distressed asset management company that was founded to help the Chinese economy.

-Fortunately for Huarong though, state-owned companies including Citic Group Corp., China Insurance Investment Co. and China Life Asset Management Co., agreed to help Huarong out with a massive multibillion-dollar bailout, which would also shift the control of the company to Citic.
+- Fortunately for Huarong though, state-owned companies including Citic Group Corp., China Insurance Investment Co. and China Life Asset Management Co., agreed to help Huarong out with a billion-dollar bailout, which would also shift the control of the company to Citic.

 What’s happened to Evergrande?